 - A pot slightly larger than the current pot

 - A soft paintbrush

 What to do:

-Place a few pebbles in the bottom of your new pot and fill the pot halfway to three quarter way with succulent mix.
-Make a slight indentation in the centre of the soil.
+Place a few pebbles in the bottom of your new pot and fill the pot halfway to three-quarter way with the succulent mix.
+Make a slight indentation in the center of the soil.

 You can now brighten up your pots with markers, pebbles or make a few cacti friends.

 Making the Markers

 Paint craft sticks in different colors.
 Write the name of your plant using a marker pen and spray a layer of clear varnish.
 If you do not know the name of the plants, Leaf Snap is a great app, simply take a photo of the plant for identification and interesting information.

 Paint pebbles/rocks light green, use a marker pen to draw thorns in darker green and a mouth in red.
 Spray a layer of clear varnish and finish off with googly eyes.